dundd2/Y2-Video-Production-Techniques-Assignment-1/README.md

-# Video Production Techniques - Portfolio Project
+Y2-Video-Production-Techniques-Assignment-1

-This project was created for a Video Production Techniques module in October 2024.
+This project was created for the Year 2 Video Production Techniques module in October 2024.
 It showcases my skills in visual media, including photography composition and video editing.
-The goal was to produce a photography piece and a short video with a strong narrative structure, demonstrating core competencies in both creative and technical aspects of media production.
+The goal was to produce a photography piece and a short video with a strong narrative structure, demonstrating core competencies in both the creative and technical aspects of media production.
 For more detailed insights, please refer to the project report.

 ## Overview